lpmdiaz/3D-SFS/README.md

 	sudo Rscript ./plot3Dsfs.R [with the rest of the arguments]

-the first time to install the package if not already installed (also to install *gpl* package for interactive plotting).
+the first time to install the package if not already installed (also to install *rgl* and *plot3Drgl* packages for interactive plotting).

 ### Rscript